-Seamless transition follows the same processes as manual island mode, but the actions are taken by a programmable logic controller that opens and closes the appropriate circuit breakers remotely.
-Load priority is set during the design process, before the microgrid system is installed.
+The seamless transition follows the same processes as manual island mode, but the actions are taken by a programmable logic controller that opens and closes the appropriate circuit breakers remotely.
+Load priority is set during the design process before the microgrid system is installed.

 In many cases, those in a facility with seamless transition won’t even know that power’s been lost.
 The microgrid generator doesn’t shut down even as the facility disconnects from the grid.
 The disconnect happens upstream at the facility’s main breaker and takes a split-second to switch into island mode, thereby avoiding the need to shut down and reactivate the generator.
 However, if necessary, some of the loads — such as refrigeration and HVAC systems — may shut off for a few minutes as the shift happens.
 The logic controller stages how they are turned back on in order to prevent overloading the generator.